E. Additional Requirements

 - Counter-terrorism Efforts: The Grantee agrees when funds are spent on counter-terrorism or first-responder efforts, the Grantee shall notify the State of Tennessee’s Department of Homeland Security to ensure coordination of such efforts.

-- Public Accountability: If the Grantee is subject to Tennessee Code Annotated, Title 8, Chapter 4, Part 4, or if the Grant contract involves the provision of services to citizens by the Grantee on behalf of the State, the Grantee agrees to establish a system through which recipients of services may present grievances about the operation of the service program, and the Grantee shall display in a prominent place, located near the passageway through which the public enters in order to receive Grant supported services, a sign at least twelve inches (11") in height and eighteen inches (17") in width stating:
+- Public Accountability: If the Grantee is subject to Tennessee Code Annotated, Title 8, Chapter 4, Part 4, or if the Grant contract involves the provision of services to citizens by the Grantee on behalf of the State, the Grantee agrees to establish a system through which recipients of services may present grievances about the operation of the service program, and the Grantee shall display in a prominent place, located near the passageway through which the public enters in order to receive Grant supported services, a sign at least eleven inches (11") in height and seventeen inches (17") in width stating:

 NOTICE: THIS AGENCY IS A RECIPIENT OF TAXPAYER FUNDING.
 IF YOU OBSERVE AN AGENCY DIRECTOR OR EMPLOYEE ENGAGING IN ANY ACTIVITY WHICH YOU CONSIDER TO BE ILLEGAL, IMPROPER, OR WASTEFUL, PLEASE CALL THE STATE COMPTROLLER’S TOLL-FREE HOTLINE: 1-800-232-5454